FreeFO/perf_counter/README.md

 1. Download the cmsis-pack from the`cmsis-pack` folder.
 It is a file with name `GorgonMeducer.perf_counter.<version>.pack`, for example `GorgonMeducer.perf_counter.2.2.0.pack`

-2. Double click it to install this cmsis-pack.
+2. Double-click it to install this cmsis-pack.
 Once finished, you can find it in your Pack-Installer:

    ![](./documents/pictures/pack_installer)
    In the future, you can pull the latest version of perf_counter from the menu `Packs->Check For Updates` as shown below: